Not sure if Sky Zone is right for you?

 Potential Mitigations

-- Your franchise attorney should review the corporate structure disclosed in Item 1 to ensure it is clear and complete.
+- Your attorney should always verify the corporate structure disclosed in Item 1 to ensure all relevant parent companies are listed.

 Predecessor History Issues